-The three equity incentive plans described in this section are our Incentive Share Plan, our 2018 Plan and our 2018 employee stock purchase plan, or the 2018 ESPP.
+The three equity incentive plans described in this section are our Incentive Share Plan, our 2018 Plan and our 2018 ESPP.
 Prior to our IPO, we granted awards to eligible participants under our Incentive Share Plan.
 Following the closing of our IPO, we have granted awards to eligible participants under the 2018 Plan.